-One of the most challenging meats to smoke is brisket, and after tasting kamado smoked brisket on the Saffire Grill, you’ll never want to cook it any other way.
+One of the most challenging meats to smoke is brisket, but the use of a Saffire ceramic smoker makes all the difference.
 As a BBQ Smoker the Saffire provides the ideal setting for achieving those low and even temperatures that are needed to prepare the perfect brisket.
 When coupled with natural lump charcoal, you’ve got a winning recipe.
 You’ll only need one load of charcoal to cook your brisket in a Saffire as it will use less than half as much as a typical steel smoker.

 Dry Rub for Brisket

 This makes enough for a flat-cut brisket (around 3 pounds).
 Make sure there is ¼ to ½ inch of fat on the top side of the brisket; this will ensure juicy results.

 2 T onion powder